Snowflake-Labs/terraform-provider-snowflake/docs/resources/streamlit.md

 ### Required

-- `database` (String) The database in which to create the Cortex search service.
+- `database` (String) The database in which to create the streamlit
 - `main_file` (String) Specifies the filename of the Streamlit Python application.
 This filename is relative to the value of `root_location`
 - `name` (String) String that specifies the identifier (i.e. name) for the streamlit; must be unique in your account.
 - `schema` (String) The schema in which to create the streamlit.